 3. Notes can be used to keep track of your design ideas, to post questions to your collaborators, or to mark outstanding actions to complete the model.

-4. Revisions provide version control capabilities where you can see your colleagues’ actions and, if necessary, return the plan to the previous state.
+4. Revisions (accessed from the dropdown near the plan name) provide version control capabilities where you can see your colleagues’ actions and, if necessary, return the plan to the previous state.

 Part 2.
 Release preparation and ongoing maintenance

 Once you have created the optimal model and confirmed it with the stakeholders, it is time to move the test suite to execution.
-Many of the downstream actions are typically performed in test management tools (e.g. Micro Focus ALM / QC) or in automation frameworks (e.g. Cucumber).
-We will focus on the steps that have direct impact on the Hexawise plans.
+Many of the downstream actions are typically performed in test management tools (e.g. Micro Focus ALM / QC, JIRA Xray, etc.) or in automation frameworks (e.g. Cucumber).
+We will focus on the steps that have direct impact on the Hexawise models.

-When your test suite is finalized, it can be a good idea to ensure test data consistency with the help of “freezing” scenarios.
+When your scenario suite is finalized, it can be a good idea to ensure test data consistency with the help of “freezing”.

-To clarify, freezing makes the italicized values (red rectangle highlights above) constant by forcing all scenarios as requirements.
-Italic type means that Hexawise has already covered all n-way interactions for that value and now randomly selects it from the available list – therefore, without freezing, there is a chance the value will change on suite re-generation.
+To clarify, freezing makes the italicized values (red rectangle highlight above) constant by saving all scenarios as Forced Interactions.
+Italic type means that Hexawise has already covered all n-way interactions for that parameter and now randomly selects a value from the available list.
+Therefore, without freezing, there is a chance the value will change on suite re-generation.
 This could pose a challenge with test data preparation if, for example, distinct accounts need to be set up to represent each of the scenarios.

 While we recommend unfreezing the test suite before incorporating new information into the model, in some cases the updates can be made on top of the preserved scenarios.
 You have to keep in mind that frozen test cases will often prevent Hexawise from finding the most efficient way of including changes, which leads to the avoidable growth of the test suite.
 If you are unsure which path would be best in your specific case, please contact firstname.lastname@example.org for more detailed analysis.